 It should also be stressed that hospitals that feed amine products to the steam header are out of compliance with AAMI ST79.
 When condensate system corrosion cannot be controlled without exceeding FDA-regulated amine levels, a dealkalizer or reverse osmosis system is necessary to reduce the makeup water alkalinity.

 Graph showing how the conductivity of a condensed steam sample spikes each time the amine feed pump turns on when added directly to the steam header.
-The amine level in samples taken during amine feed exceeded the FDA limit of 25 ppm total amine.
+The amine level in samples taken during amine feed exceeded the FDA amine limits.
 The horizontal red line shows the conductivity limit established to monitor steam purity in this application.

 Amine spikes stopped once the feed location was changed from the steam header to the feedwater tank.
 Feeding amine to the feedwater tank or deaerator allows for the amine to evenly distribute in the feedwater before it is fed to the boiler resulting in more consistent amine levels in the steam.